Chris & Julia's Sunday Night Takeaway

 Chris & Julia's Sunday Night Takeaway (frequently referred to as Sunday Night Takeaway or simply Takeaway) is an Australian television variety show, presented by Chris Brown and Julia Morris.
-It premiered on Network 10 on 24 February 2019 and airs on Sunday nights.
+It premiered on Network 10 on 24 February 2019 and aired on Sunday nights.
 It is based on the British television show, Ant & Dec's Saturday Night Takeaway, created and presented by Anthony McPartlin and Declan Donnelly.
 The show features a mixture of live and pre-recorded entertainment, quiz segments and competitions.
 Chris & Julia's Sunday Night Takeaway was filmed at Fox Studios Australia.

 Format

 Sunday Night Takeaway is a variety show which has a number of segments including 'Undercover', 'In for a Dollar', 'Happiest Minute', 'I'm a Celebrity...Get Out of My Ear!', 'Audience Surprise', 'Little Chris & Julia', 'Home Run', 'Read My Lips', 'Couch Watch', 'Game of Phones', 'Singalong Live', 'Chris vs. Julia' and 'Win the Ads'.
 These segments and games are mostly adapted from the British version of the show, Ant & Dec's Saturday Night Takeaway, and the different games and segments in the show are similar to or replicas of those on Saturday Night Takeaway.